distributed-control-systems/SUGAR/README.md

 	 (1)*e0     0
 	 0      (1)*e0

-We still miss the operation of matrix functions over matrices of multivectors...
+We still miss the operation of matrix functions over matrices of multi-vectors...